How to Install DIY Floating Shelves

 5. Install your floating shelves.

-• Install under-shelf lighting.
-Add functional lighting in busy work areas, or add dramatic spotlighting to artwork and collectables with wired or battery-operated LED under-shelf lighting in bar, strip, or puck-style varieties.
+- Install under-shelf lighting.
+Add functional lighting in busy work areas, or add dramatic spotlighting to artwork and collectibles with wired or battery-operated LED under-shelf lighting in bar, strip, or puck-style varieties.

 Ready to put floating shelves in the spotlight at your home, but need a helping hand?
-The affordable services of Mr. Handyman are but a phone call away!
+Contact Mr. Handyman today!